About The Irish Music Pub Crawl Of Dublin:

 1) Oliver St. John Gogarty's Pub:

 Oliver St John Gogarty's has the perfect location and atmosphere to kick-start your Irish music pub crawl.
-Bedecked bold, green wood-panelling, this traditional bar was designed and established in the late 19th century.
+Bedecked in bold, green wood-panelling, this traditional bar was designed and established in the late 19th century.

 Its name derives from Irish poet, author and physician Oliver Gogarty, a statue of whom occasionally crowns the threshold of the restaurant.
 His namesake cuts a striking figure even amongst the busy and vibrant Temple Bar district.
 As with all the bars you'll visit on this pub crawl private seating will be provided, so all that remains is to grab a drink and tap along to the music.